electron/electron/docs/tutorial/security.md

 malicious code running in a compromised renderer process.
 By limiting the set of accessible modules to the minimum that your app needs and filtering out the others, you reduce the toolset that malicious code can use to attack the system.
+Note that you'll still be vulnerable to "prototype pollution" attacks on the remote module internal mechanism, so [disabling it fully](#15-disable-the-remote-module) is always the safest option.

 ### How?